Resource: aws_instance#

 user_data

-) User data to provide when launching the instance.
+- (Optional) User data to provide when launching the instance.
 Do not pass gzip-compressed data via this argument; seeuser_data_base64

 instead.
 Updates to this field will trigger a stop/start of the EC2 instance by default.
 If theuser_data_replace_on_change

-- (Optional, Conflicts withuser_data
+- Constraints: Conflicts with

-) Can be used instead ofuser_data
+- (Optional) Can be used instead ofuser_data

 to pass base64-encoded binary data directly.
 Use this instead ofuser_data